nikkaroraa/portfolio-tracker/README.md

 - 🏷️ **Token Support**: Track popular tokens like USDC, USDT, WETH, ARB, and more
 - 🎨 **Modern UI**: Clean interface built with Radix UI and Tailwind CSS
 - 🔒 **Privacy-First**: Self-hosted solution - your data stays with you
-- 🚀 **Demo Mode**: Try it out instantly with famous crypto addresses
+- 🚀 **Easy Setup**: Get started in minutes with or without API keys
 - ⚡ **Rate Limit Handling**: Smart error handling with retry mechanisms
 - 📱 **Responsive Design**: Works perfectly on desktop and mobile